Computing isogenies from modular equations in genus two: Explicit Kodaira--Spencer over C

-Assume that the equation of the Humbert surface for~$K$ in terms of Igusa invariants is given: this precomputation depends only on~$K$.
-Given Igusa invariants $(j_1,j_2,j_3)$ on the Humbert surface, the algorithm to reconstruct a potentially Hilbert-normalized curve equation runs as follows.
+Assume that we are given the equation of the Humbert surface for~$K$ in terms of the Igusa invariants: this precomputation depends only on~$K$.
+Given a tuple of Igusa invariants $(j_1,j_2,j_3)$ on the Humbert surface such that the genericity condition of \cref{prop:tangent-humbert} is satisfied, the following algorithm reconstructs a potentially Hilbert-normalized curve equation; its correctness follows from \cref{lem:hyperell-isomorphism}.